midtown-ai/glossary/glossary/r.md

 # RoBERTa Model

- An update on the [BERT model] optimized by [Meta][Meta Company].
+ An update on the [BERT model] optimized by [Meta].
 The RoBERTa model also uses the [transformer architecture]

- A robustly optimized method for pretraining [natural language processing (NLP)][NLP] systems that improves on [Bidirectional Encoder Representations from Transformers, or BERT], the self-supervised method released by [Google][Google Company] in 2018.
+ A robustly optimized method for pretraining [natural language processing (NLP)][NLP] systems that improves on [Bidirectional Encoder Representations from Transformers, or BERT], the self-supervised method released by [Google] in 2018.
 BERT is a revolutionary technique that achieved state-of-the-art results on a range of NLP tasks while relying on unannotated text drawn from the web, as opposed to a language [corpus] that’s been labeled specifically for a given task.
 The technique has since become popular both as an NLP research baseline and as a final task architecture.
 BERT also highlights the collaborative nature of AI research — thanks to Google’s open release, we were able to conduct a replication study of BERT, revealing opportunities to improve its performance.
 Our optimized method, RoBERTa, produces state-of-the-art results on the widely used NLP benchmark, [General Language Understanding Evaluation (GLUE)][GLUE Benchmark].

  Pretraining objectives:
   * [Masked Language Model (MLM)][MLM]